Advanced Photon Source: APS upgrade

 The APS underwent an upgrade that saw the original storage ring replaced with a new multi-bend achromat lattice.
-Construction of nine new feature beamlines and 15 enhanced existing beamlines will be completed in 2024 and 2025.
+Construction of nine new feature beamlines and 15 enhanced existing beamlines was completed in 2024 and 2025.
 The result will be X-rays that are up to 500 times brighter than those currently generated, and beamlines that will enable greater focusing ability to examine smaller materials in sharper detail.
 The installation period for the new storage ring began on April 24, 2023, and was completed roughly 12 months later in 2024, with stored beam demonstrated April 20, 2024.
 The APS's upgraded electron beam is significantly more accurate going from a 10 microns vertically to 4 and 275 microns horizontally to 15.
+The APS upgrade was officially completed in early 2026.